-6. As described herein and in the supporting documents attached hereto, if any of the three Options are implemented, PSE&G will temporarily credit customers and recover the credited amounts through a new rate called the Temporary Supply Offset Clause ("TSOC").
-PSE&G will forego carrying charges on the outstanding balance.
+4. As described herein and in the supporting documents attached hereto, if any of the three Options are implemented, PSE&G will temporarily credit customers and recover the credited amount and carrying charges on the outstanding balance through a new rate called the Temporary Supply Offset Clause ("TSOC").
+To calculate carrying charges PSE&G would apply the short term debt rate used to calculate interest on the under/over recovered balance of the Company's Green Programs Recovery Charge, which is currently an annual rate of 4.5710%.
+The monthly carrying charge would be calculated by the following formula: